2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/datasources-open-meteo/index.md

 # Open-Meteo DataSource

+_This is an extension for 2sxc Apps and can be installed into each App individually._

 This App Extension adds ready-to-use **2sxc DataSources** for the public **Open-Meteo** weather API.
 It lets you pull **Current weather** and/or **Forecast data** into 2sxc streams, so you can use it like any other DataSource in Visual Query / code.